 China and the U.S. are the world’s two largest emitters of global warming pollution.
 Together, they account for more than 40 percent of global carbon dioxide emissions from fossil fuel use, more than 35 percent of the world’s energy consumption, and more than 30 percent of the world’s economic output, making their involvement to address the global warming crisis critical.
 The Alliance is working directly with China to use energy efficiency as a key strategy to curb these emissions while allowing for sustainable development.
-A new comprehensive report by the McKinsey Global Institute identified Chinese energy efficiency as the top global opportunity to curb energy growth in economically attractive ways and, in the process, cut carbon dioxide emissions.

 China is the world’s largest producer and consumer of coal, using over 2 billion tons in 2008.
 Much of this coal is used to generate electricity for China’s power sector, which is the fastest growing energy sector in the world.